 This is the Ultimate Christmas Crack recipe!
-Crunchy saltine crackers are topped with a homemade caramel-toffee mixture, baked briefly and then topped with chocolate and sprinkled with sea salt.
-Break into smaller pieces and enjoy!
-It’s the perfect treat to include on a holiday cookie plate with Peanut Butter Balls and Microwave Fudge.
+Yes, there are many variations of this classic saltines recipe, but I love the combination of two different types of chocolate chips AND then sprinkled with sea salt.
+That salt is a TOTAL game changer, I’m telling you!
+“Crack” into smaller pieces and enjoy!
+It’s the perfect treat to include on a holiday cookie plate with Peanut Butter Balls and Fantasy Fudge.

 Christmas Crack, also known as Saltine Toffee, is a holiday treat and a type of candy that you break or “crack” into pieces after it has set.
 The name could also be attributed to the cracked and irregular shapes this candy makes after you make it BUT I think that because it’s so addicting to eat, everyone calls it crack.